comunica/Article-ISWC2018-Resource/content/features.md

 Due to the existence of different types of Linked Data Fragments for exposing Linked Datasets, Comunica aims to support _heterogeneous_ interfaces types.
-Next to support for querying over TPF entrypoints, as is supported by the TPF client, Comunica also enables combined federated querying over other sources, such as SPARQL endpoints and data dumps in RDF serializations.
+Next to support for querying over TPF interfaces, as is supported by the TPF client, Comunica also enables combined federated querying over other sources, such as SPARQL endpoints and data dumps in RDF serializations.
 ARQ, RDFLib, rdflib.js and rdfstore-js only support federation over SPARQL endpoints using the SERVICE keyword.
-The TPF client only supports federation over TPF entrypoints.
+The TPF client only supports federation over TPF interfaces.

 ### Web-based